 Micro Learning

 The pandemic also showed us the essential nature of technology.
 It would be hard to imagine independence without it.
 In terms of manageability, micro-learning is the way to go.
 That means advancing your ability one skill at a time.
-No need to put that off or wait for it to be developed, it’s already available whenever you want it 24/7 at Hadley.edu and at these Accessibility Support Phone Lines.
+No need to put that off or wait for it to be developed, it’s already available whenever you want it 24/7 at HadleyHelps.org and at these Accessibility Support Phone Lines.
 Devote a few minutes a week to improving your tech ability.

 Exercise Snacks

 Recharge with a few minutes of exercise several times a day.
 No need to change your clothes.
 Can be indoors or out.
 Grab some weights or exercise bands.
 Do jumping jacks, squats, or wall push-ups.
 Put on some music and dance or just run in place.
 Make it your own or try something like this: The Standing 7- Minute Workout.
+More about these healthy snacks from Cleveland Clinic.